melmi/Shiva/readme.md

     }
 ```

-Thats all.
-This ViewModel implements `INotifyPropertyChanged` and the View can be bound to it for good. `Shiva` automatically exposes all properties with following types:
+That's all.
+This VM implements `ViewModelProxy` and the View can be
+bound to it. `Shiva` automatically exposes all properties of the following types:

 - Enumerated types
 - Simple types (`int`, `bool`, etc)